sandhyaparna/Data-Science/ML Algorithms/Supevised/LogisticRegression.md

 Log Loss = (-1/N) * [ Σ{ylog(p) + (1-y)log(1-p)} ] <br/>
 Model parameters are updated with respect to the derivative of the loss function.
 Derivative or slope of Loss function provides direction and stepsize in our serach.
 * If Loss function derivative is +ve then move towards -ve(left) and if the value is big then take a big stepsize
-* If Loss function derivative is -ve then move towards +ve(left) and if the value is small then take a small stepsize It is important to add regularization to logistic regression because:
+* If Loss function derivative is -ve then move towards +ve(right) and if the value is small then take a small stepsize It is important to add regularization to logistic regression because:
 * Helps stop weights being driven to +/- infinity
 * Helps logits stay away from asymptotes which can halt training